flybywiresim/docs/docs/start/reported-issues.md

 * EFB not clickable

-* V/S mode stuck at 1500 fpm or not inoperable.
+* V/S mode stuck at 1500 fpm or inoperable.

 * Left PFD lagging / freezing (The team is aware of the issue and is working hard to resolve it, potential fixes are being tested)